 where C is the set of classes and D_c is the set of data vectors from D which belong to class $c \in C$.
-Similar criterion has been used for design of neural networks by Bobrowski et al. [5].
+Similar criterion has been used for design of neural networks by Bobrowski et al. [6].

-Among all the split values that separate the maximal number of pairs of vectors from different classes the one which separates the smallest number of pairs of vectors belonging to the same class.
+Among all the split values which separate the maximal number of pairs of vectors from different classes the best is the one that separates the smallest number of pairs of vectors belonging to the same class.
 For every dataset containing vectors which belong to at least two different classes, for each feature which has at least two different values, there exists a split value with largest separability.
 When the feature being examined is continuous and there are several different split values with maximal separability close to each other, the split value closest to the average of all of them is selected.
 To avoid such situations it is good to examine split values that are natural for a given dataset (i.e. centered between adjacent feature values that occur in the data vectors).
 If there are non-maximal (regarding separability) split values between two maximal points or if the feature is discrete, then the best split value is selected randomly.

 Decision tree is constructed recursively by searching for best splits.
 At each stage when the best split is found and the subsets of data resulting from the split are not completely pure (i.e. contain data belonging to more than one class) each of the subsets is being analyzed the same way as the whole data.
 The decision tree built this way gives maximal possible accuracy (100% if there are no contradictory examples in the data) which usually means that the created model overfits the data.
 To remedy this a cross validation training is performed to find the optimal pruning parameters for the tree.
-Optimal pruning produces a tree that generalizes well the patterns used for tree construction.
+Optimal pruning produces a tree capable of good generalization of the patterns used in the tree construction process.